School Games Mark

 Our vision for sport at Gisburn Road School is to achieve sporting excellence.

 We aim to have many different after school sport clubs and teams where we can compete against other local and county schools.
-We are driven by our school values of perseverance, respect and friendship and understand to achieve sporting excellence takes practise.
+We are driven by our school values of perseverance, respect and kindness and understand to achieve sporting excellence takes practise.

 School Games Mark is directly linked to a schools engagement in the School Games.
 This needs to reflect a broad and balanced offer that actively encourages those young people that aren’t currently engaged or who are engaged less often.
 This isn’t about provision for a small cohort of young people but needs to consider ALL the school’s population.